-Its front pull-out crumb tray makes for easy cleaning, and a sleek stainless steel finish and concealed cord storage means it’ll look great on your counter and store nicely.
+Its front pull-out crumb tray makes for easy cleaning, and a sleek stainless steel finish and concealed cord storage means it’ll look attractive on your counter and store easily.
 There’s also variable browning control, a sound alert when your toast is ready, and a LED progress indicator.

 Dimensions (LxWxH): 11.3 x 8.2 x 7.3 inches | Weight: 9 pounds | Wattage: 1000 W

 Best Budget: Black+Decker T2569B 2-Slice Extra Wide Slot Toaster